Easy Baked Cheesy Zucchini Bites

 Are these the same as zucchini fritters?

 They are similar, but they are different at the same time.
-I grew up eating fried zucchini patties.
-You may have eaten them as well.
+I grew up eating fried zucchini patties; you may have also eaten them.
 My mom would grate some zucchini, add eggs, and some bread crumbs.

-She would fry the patties in a large cast-iron pan filled with a little oil.
-We would eat these for breakfast, lunch, or dinner.
+She would fry the patties in a large cast-iron pan filled with oil.
+We would eat them for breakfast, lunch, or dinner.
 We always had a large garden and several fruit trees.

 Final Word